 In the context of capital, most SMEs in Indonesia are still experiencing this problem.
 The problem of capital in SMEs is not only limited to internal capital, but also the difficulty of accessing external capital.
 In fact, the government and other stakeholders have tried to overcome their capital problems, among others through capital grants, credit interest subsidies, tax incentives, and others.
 In addition, the government and other stakeholders also continue to develop strategic partnerships to support their performance.
 However, in fact these efforts have not provided significant benefits.
 The 2019 BPS survey shows that out of 4.38 million SMEs, 3.84 million (87.68%) of them still use internal capital.
 Only 539.6 thousand SMEs (12.32%) used external capital.
 Of the 539.6 thousand SMEs, 6.05% of them used bank credit, 0.68% used financing from venture capital, 0.95% used credit from cooperatives, 0.09% used financing from pawnshops, and 3.96 % using credit from other external sources.
-Lebih lanjut, BPS juga mencatat bahwa sebagian besar UKM di Indonesia mengalami kendala keuangan yang berdampak buruk pada kinerja dan perkembangan mereka.
-Sementara itu, strategi kemitraan yang ditempuh pemerintah dan pemangku kepentingan lainnya belum berdampak luas.
+Furthermore, BPS also notes that most SMEs in Indonesia are experiencing financial constraints that adversely affect their performance and development.
+Meanwhile, the partnership strategy adopted by the government and other stakeholders has not had a broad impact.
 The 2019 BPS survey showed that of the 4.3 million SMEs surveyed, only 8.28% had a partnership relationship, while 99.92% did not.
 Of the number of SMEs that have established partnership relationships, 7.33% of them have partnerships in the financial sector, while others are in the fields of raw materials, marketing, human resources, operations, etc. Financial partnerships in SMEs are not only intended to help increase their capital, but also improve capital management, namely how to manage SME capital productively, effectively and efficiently.